Generators of the group of modular units for Gamma1(N) over the rationals: Abstract

 \section{Abstract}

-We give two explicit sets of generators of the group of functions over~$\QQ$ on the modular curve~$X^1(N)$ supported on the cusps.
+We give two explicit sets of generators of the group of invertible regular functions over~$\QQ$ on the modular curve~$Y^1(N)$.

-The first set of generators is essentially the set of defining equations of $X^1(n)$ for $n\leq N/2$.
-It satisfies the same recurrence relation as the elliptic division polynomials, so this set of algebraic functions can be written down explicitly.
-Our result proves a conjecture of Maarten Derickx and Mark van Hoeij.
+The first set of generators is very surprising.
+It is essentially the set of defining equations of $Y^1(k)$ for $k\leq N/2$ when all these modular curves are simultaneously embedded into the affine plane, and this proves a conjecture of Derickx and Van Hoeij~\cite{derickx-vanhoeij}.
+This set of generators is an elliptic divisibility sequence in the sense that it satisfies the same recurrence relation as the elliptic division polynomials.

 The second set of generators is explicit in terms of classical analytic functions known as Siegel functions.

-Our proof consists of two parts.
-First, we relate our two sets of generators.
-Second, we use $q$-expansions and Gauss' lemma for power series to prove that our functions generate the full group of modular functions.
-The second part of the proof is partially inspired by a proof of Kubert and Lang.
+This is both a generalization and a converse of a result of Yang~\cite{yifanyang,yifanyang2}.